-8.1 Funding uses
+7.1 Funding uses

-CRCNA funding can be used to support the costs of:

-- research

-- salaries

-- student placements

-- strategies which build the R&D capacity within SMEs

-deployment of research outputs and encouragement of take up by industry

-CRCNA funding cannot be used for EOIs that:

-- do not have a research component or a clearly articulated research question - do not have at least one Industry Partner - whose outputs are highly localised without potential broader application across Northern Australia - are to build capital works or for the purchase or construction of facilities such as buildings or laboratories - are for renovations or extension of buildings and existing facilities - are for any activities for which you have previously been funded or are currently being funded by the Australian Government or a State or Territory governments. - Institutional overheads
+CF CNA funding can be used to support the costs of: research salaries student placements strategies which build the R&D capacity within SMEs deployment of research outputs and encouragement of take up by industry CRCNA funding cannot be used for EOIs that: do not have a research component do not have at least one Industry Partner whose outputs are highly localised without potential broader application across Northern Australia are to build capital works or for the purchase or construction of facilities such as buildings or laboratories are for any activities for which you have previously been funded or are currently being funded by the Australian Government or a State or Territory governments.
+Institutional overheads

-9.0 EOI Approval process
+8. EOI Approval Process